microsoft/verona/src/parser/parser-notes.md

 ## Open Questions

-* lambdas and object literals: are they ever block expressions?
+* optional arguments and left-associative apply seem to interact badly
 * transform an object literal into an anonymous class and a create call needs free variable analysis could do the same thing for lambdas might not want to do either as they have type checking implications
 * `where` might need to have non-type constraints
-* do we need default capabilities for types
+* default capabilities for types
-* short-circuiting
-  lazy type, or lambdas

 ## Public/Private